GrayedFox/multidict/README.md

 The suggestions list for any given word is hidden from the user.
-While this might seem like an odd choice for a spellchecker plugin, there are good reasons for it: one is that cycling each suggestion is actually faster than opening a list, scanning it for the right word, and then selecting that word with your mouse.
+While this might seem like an odd choice for a spellchecker plugin, there are good reasons for it: one is that cycling each suggestion is faster than opening a list, scanning it for the right word, and then selecting that word with your mouse.
 The other is because each suggestion is ordered based on it's proximity to the misspelt word.
 That means that by cycling **UP** through the suggestions, the user will naturally cycle through words that are more likely to be what the user intended with as few as one or two key presses.

 To illustrate let's take a step-by-step look at what happens when a user makes a common misspelling and inputs "releived":